lincot/solana-tools/CONTRIBUTING.md

 #### How Do I Submit a Good Bug Report?

 > You must never report security related issues, vulnerabilities or bugs including sensitive information to the issue
 > tracker, or elsewhere in public.
-Instead sensitive bugs must be sent by email
+Instead, sensitive bugs must be sent by email
 > to [t.security@entangle.fi](t.security@entangle.fi) with high priority notice.

 We use GitHub issues to track bugs and errors.
 If you run into an issue with the project:

-- Open an [Issue](https://github.com/Trillionxyz/issues/new).
+- Open an [Issue](https://github.com/Entangle-Protocol/solana-tools/issues/new).
 (Since we can't be sure at this point whether it is a bug or not, we ask you not to talk about a bug yet and not to label the issue.)
 - Explain the behavior you would expect and the actual behavior.
 - Please provide as much context as possible and describe the *reproduction steps* that someone else can follow to